 Decreasing technical debt

 Software development is itself a high budgeted job with expectations of software to work as long as it can, with minimum error.
-But software with poor code quality is set to fail early unless a significant number of changes are brought into the program repeatedly and hence increasing the technical debt.
+But software with poor quality is set to fail early unless a significant number of changes are brought into the program repeatedly and hence increasing the technical debt.
 The extra development work is time and capital consuming, which a high-quality code avoids.

 Getting most out of your code using CodeGrip

 Code Quality is a difficult parameter to maintain, and various companies use methods that are either time consuming or require a great workforce.
 Regarding who gets to review code, everyone in the team is the most common practice, with 66% of companies doing it, which is highly inefficient.
 The only answer to maintaining a quality standard is using a supporting tool that does the job for you.

-But as discussed earlier, tools that help improving code quality are either complicated, non-comprehensive, or way too costly.
+But as discussed earlier, tools that help improving quality are either complicated, non-comprehensive, or way too costly.
 CodeGrip eliminates this problem by becoming the one-stop tool for all code quality measures.
 CodeGrip lets you import your repositories from Github and Bitbucket.
 Which it analyses and translates into a summary displaying errors and estimated time to resolve it.

 CodeGrip also shows error locations and suggestions to fix it, making it easier and faster to solve for a developer.
 It can track out duplication in a program and notify what percentage of code lines are duplicated.
 We can figure out the number of duplicated blocks and remove those blocks easily.

-With critical metrics like duplication percentage, number of errors, suggestive error, error resolution time, and many more displayed for all types of code, CodeGrip makes sure that every software has excellent code quality.
+With critical metrics like duplication percentage, number of errors, suggestive error, error resolution time, and many more displayed for all types of languages, CodeGrip makes sure that every software has excellent quality of code.

 Increase your code quality by getting accurate code review reports.
 Sign Up on our Automated Code Review Tool now for Free!

 Code quality is the most crucial factor in the long term success of a software.
 Make use of automated code review tools to help you maintain your software quality.
 Try to incoporate better coding standards your acroos your team and company.